Marnsil/Marnsil/README.md

  Welcome to my repository !

-- I am a Mechanical Engineer
+- I have a bachelor's degree in Mechanical Engineer and I'm studying Computer Science.
-- Interested in science and technology 👀
+- Interested in science and technology
-- Currently learning Kotlin on Digital Innovation One / Everis Bootcamp.🌱
+- Currently learning Kotlin and Java on Digital Innovation One Bootcamps.